Spring Cleaning Tips

 It can be tempting to attack the whole house at once when you’re spring cleaning, but you don’t need to.

 - Create a to-do list of all the jobs you have

 - Divide your home into mini ‘zones’ to clean instead of thinking about it as one huge task

-- Decide what things you need help with from family or friends, and see when they are free
+- Decide what things you need help with from family or friends ready for when we can reunite!

 - Plan what days and times you’re going to clean on

 - Make a small list of tasks you want to complete during each spring cleaning session

 - Don’t spring clean every day or you might end up feeling overwhelmed, sore or bored